danger89/gitlab-deployer/README.md

+## **IMPORTANT**: This project is replaced by its Go implementation: [https://gitlab.melroy.org/melroy/gitlab-artifact-deployer-go](https://gitlab.melroy.org/melroy/gitlab-artifact-deployer-go)

+This project will not be updated anymore, please see the gitlab-artifact-deployer-go project instead.
+Which is a rewrite in Golang.

+---

 # GitLab Artifact Deployer

 This service will listen for completed GitLab Deployment jobs, retrieves the latest (build) artifact and deploys the artifact on the live production environment.